ChieloNewctle/zpu-in-prolog/README.md

 `zpu.pl` defines the core predicates about ZPU states.

-`toprolog.py` translates ZPU assembly code into predicates fitting the `zpu` module.
+`toprolog.py` translates ZPU assembly code into predicates adapted to the `zpu` module.

 ## Example